KaiwenZhou2003/kaiwenzhou2003.github.io/_pages/about.md

 Invited Talks
 ------
++ **2025/12**: 🎤 I have given a presentation titled "Artificial intelligence methods in quantum computing: Starting from quantum errors" at <strong>ZJU AI Talk, Zijingang Campus of Zhejiang University</strong>.

 + **2025/10**: 🎤 I have presented our paper "Vegapunk: Accurate and Fast Decoding for Quantum LDPC Codes with Online Hierarchical Algorithm and Sparse Accelerator" at <strong>MICRO 2025, Lotte Hotel Seoul, Korea</strong>.
 See <a href="../slides_files/MICRO2025_Vegapunk_Slides.pdf">[Slides]</a>.

 + **2025/06**: 🎤 I have presented our paper "DyREM: Dynamically Mitigating Quantum Readout Error with Embedded Accelerator" at <strong>DAC 2025, San Francisco, USA</strong>.
 See <a href="../slides_files/DAC2025_DyREM_Slides.pdf">[Slides]</a>.